ONE consists of two separate non-profit organizations:

 The ONE Campaign made its annual ONE Africa Award to an African-based civil society organization that employs innovative approaches to helping achieve one or more of the Millennium Development Goals (MDGs).

-In 2015, the ONE Campaign awarded its annual $100,000 ONE Africa Award to Support for Women in Environment and Agriculture – SWAGEN.
+In 2015, the ONE Campaign awarded its annual $100,000 ONE Africa Award to Support for Women in Agriculture and Environment – SWAGEN.
 SWAGEN is a member based organization that uses indigenous knowledge to adapt to, mitigate and improve environmental and sustainable development policies that impact forest dependent communities.
 The work of SWAGEN is based in the Rwoho Natural Tropical Forest of Uganda.
 SWAGEN’s impact in advocacy stood out from a pool of 252 impressive applications from 33 countries across Africa.
 SWAGEN is credited with negotiating a national policy reform on Forest Conservation in Uganda that recognizes the rights of the forest dependent communities.

 With the exception of the ONE Africa Award, ONE is not a grant-making organization and does not directly fund charity projects in developing countries; work which is done well by other NGOs.